 Catherine Allen

-Catherine Allen is Co-founder and CEO of AO People Partners, a company dedicated to inspiring and supporting the conscious practice of people development in the workplace.
-Catherine is passionate about helping leaders and organizations lean into the power of developing people to drive business success and meaningful social contribution.
+Catherine Allen is Co-founder and Chief Impact Officer of AO People Partners, a Leadership Development and Culture Transformation firm dedicated to inspiring and supporting the conscious practice of people development in the workplace.

-With over 25 years of experience working as an organizational and people skills development practitioner and executive coach, Catherine specializes in helping executive leaders and teams Own, Model and Drive business and people development integration in their organizations.
-Skilled in conflict resolution, communications, business strategy and change management, Ms. Allen has extensive experience working with executive leaders seeking to take their business to the next level of conscious growth and senior leaders transitioning to executive level roles in private sector organizations in a range of industries.
+Catherine specializes in helping executive leaders and teams Own, Model and Drive business and people development integration in their organizations.
+Skilled in conflict resolution, communications, business strategy and change management, Catherine has a 30-year track record in organizational leadership and management consulting helping executive leaders and their teams design strategies and work through the messy human realities of organizational life.
+Catherine is a sought-after executive coach to executive leaders seeking to take their business to the next level of conscious growth and senior leaders transitioning to executive roles.

-As AO’s CEO, her focus is on guiding her team to build the full suite of capabilities to help leaders design and build integrated and holistic people development cultures that are sustainable, practical and cost efficient.
-Catherine holds an M.S. in Conflict Analysis and Resolution from George Mason University and is a certified professional coach.
+As AO’s Chief Impact Officer, her focus is on guiding her team to build and deliver the full suite of service capabilities to help leaders lead effectively, develop their people and design and build integrated and holistic people development cultures that are sustainable, practical and cost efficient.
+She also guides AO’s thought leadership and commitment to helping clients achieve their desired results and impact.
+Catherine holds an M.S. in Conflict Analysis and Resolution from George Mason University and is a board-certified professional coach.

 Favorite Quote